 “Predictive analytics is the next step up in data reduction.
 It utilizes a variety of statistical, modeling, data mining, and machine learning techniques to study recent and historical data, thereby allowing analysts to make predictions about the future.”

-Unlike descriptive analytics, like Google Analytics, that only tell you what happened, predictive analytics try to predict what MIGHT happen in the future.
-Unlike descriptive analytics that dominates social media analytics, predictive analytics aren’t forecasts.
+Unlike descriptive analytics, like Google Analytics, which only tell you what happened, predictive analytics try to predict what MIGHT happen in the future.
+Unlike descriptive analytics that dominates social media analytics, predictive analytics aren’t forecasting.
 They don’t show you absolutes, only predictions of what might happen.